Urban Design Elements

 -

-Native Plant Gardens: Utilizing indigenous plants that are adapted to the local climate and soil conditions, enhancing biodiversity and reducing the need for fertilizers and pesticides.
+Pollinator Pockets: Small gardens that utilize native plants and wildflowers that are adapted to the local climate and soil conditions, enhancing biodiversity and reducing the need for fertilizers and pesticides.

 -